Ether-G/motplayer/README.md

-# Motion Video Player
+# Motplayer

 ## Introduction

-Motion Video Player is a cross-platform C++ application designed to play video files while simultaneously analyzing and visualizing motion between frames in real-time.
+Motplayer (Motion Video Player) is a cross-platform C++ application designed to play video files while simultaneously analyzing and visualizing motion between frames in real-time.
 It displays the original video alongside a dynamically generated "motion mask" video, highlighting areas where significant pixel changes occur over a configurable time delta.

 This application leverages the power of **Qt 6** for its graphical user interface and threading, and **OpenCV 4** for video decoding and image processing (matrix operations).
 It uses **CMake** as its build system, facilitating compilation on Linux and Windows platforms.